bvpelt/frontend/README.md

 ```

 ## Gulp
 Gulp is used to automate the build workflow for this project.
 Install gulp, using an account with sufficient privileges.
+This only has to be done once to setup the developer environment on a specific system.
+Once gulp is installed globally every user can use it.

 ```
 [root@pluto ~]# npm install --global gulp